Azure/data-management-zone/docs/DataManagementAnalytics-Prerequisites.md

 # Data Management Zone - Prerequisites

-This template repsitory contains all templates to deploy the Data Management Zone of the Data Management & Analytics architecture.
+This template repository contains all templates to deploy the Data Management Zone of the Data Management & Analytics architecture.
 The Data Management Zone is the central management instance to govern all data assets across all Data Landing Zones and possible even beyond that.

 ## What will be deployed?